US companies hunt for loopholes to beat China tariffs

 Law firms and consultants say they are inundated with requests for assistance from importers

-The Port of Los Angeles.
-Law firms and consultants say they are being inundated with requests for assistance from importers seeking to use provisions such as the “321 de minimis” rule, which allows goods worth less than $800 to be shipped to the US without being subject to tariffs.
+The Port of Los Angeles: Importers are seeking assistance to use provisions such as the ‘321 de minimis’ rule, which allows goods worth less than $800 to be shipped to the US without being subject to tariffs.

 US companies are turning to their lawyers for help in containing the costs of President Donald Trump’s tariffs on goods from China, looking for legal loopholes to help avoid or reduce duties without shifting production to other countries.